Janani21/OrderMe/PITCHME.md

 @ul
 - Custom Installation page for collecting company information.
 - 'Full_page_app' placeholder as the website.
-- Few Data APIs(loggedInUser, domainName, etc.,).
+- Few Data APIs (loggedInUser, domainName, etc.,).
-- Request API to create/update tickets, contact.
+- Request API to create/update tickets and contacts.
-- Data persistance to store the user mapping and order details.
+- Data persistence to store the user mapping and the order details.
 @ulend
 ---
 @title[Thank note]
-Special thanks to Rohit Eddy, Raghuram Periaswamy, Asif Ahmed, Satwik Hebbar AND Developer Platform Team!!!
+Special thanks to Raghuram Periaswamy and Asif Ahmed!!!